-Kevin leads instruction for the school’s newest program, Marine Systems, a six-month intensive that combines diesel mechanics, marine electronics, hydraulics, corrosion protection and anything else that makes a boat go.
-A nationally recognized authority in investigation of electrocution on the water, Kevin is the first person the U.S. Coast Guard calls in as an investigator.
+Kevin leads instruction for the school’s Marine Systems program, a six-month course that combines diesel mechanics, marine electronics, hydraulics, corrosion protection and anything else that makes a boat go.
+Kevin is a nationally recognized authority in investigation of electrocution on the water.
 He has worked as an instructor for the American Boat and Yacht Council.

 What led him to become one of the nation’s leading experts in marine systems is another story, one rooted in personal tragedy.
 For more about Kevin, click here.